ramisys/ADS-EduLog/README.md

 - **Password Storage**: The system supports both hashed and plain text passwords (for migration purposes)
 - **Auto-Dismissing Alerts**: Alert messages on the login page automatically disappear after 5 seconds
 - **Role-Based Redirects**: Users are automatically redirected to their role-specific dashboard after login
+- **Database Seeding**: Use `seed_data.py` to quickly populate the database with test data for development and testing purposes

 ## 🤝 Contributing